pratheekhegde/hadba-API/README.md

-# openFFS (Backend)
+# hadba - API (Formerly openFFS-backend)
-This Repo has the REST API implementations.
+This Repo has the REST APIs for the hadba WebApp

 ## Table of contents